-Under Dr. Meyers’ leadership, Jackson State earned a 10-year reaffirmation of accreditation from the Southern Association of Colleges and Schools, national accreditations in business, teacher education and engineering and full certification by the NCAA.
-Dr. Meyers has also pushed Jackson State’s enrollment to an all-time high of 8,903, increased fundraising sixteen-fold to $6.8 million, and positioned the university to become a national model for educating the underserved and achieving global recognition for excellence in education, research, and service.
+Under Dr. Meyers’ leadership, Jackson State University earned a 10-year reaffirmation of accreditation from the Southern Association of Colleges and Schools and national accreditations in business, teacher education and engineering as well as full certification by the NCAA.
+Dr. Meyers pushed Jackson State University enrollment to an all-time high of 9,508 and positioned the university to become a national model for educating the underserved and achieving global recognition for excellence in education, research and service.

 Dr. Meyers earned a bachelor’s degree in mechanical engineering from Howard University, a master’s degree in mechanical engineering and a doctorate in chemical engineering from the Georgia Institute of Technology, and completed post-doctoral work at Harvard University.
 She is a fellow in the American Society of Mechanical Engineers and a board member of the American Council on Education.

-Dr. Meyers has published numerous articles and reports and presented more than 100 invited presentations and technical papers on education and diversity topics and research and technical topics.
-Her numerous awards and honors include the National Society of Black Engineers’ Golden Torch Award, the National Science Foundation Presidential Young Investigator Award.
-Dr. Meyers has received a joint resolution from the Virginia Legislature and the Mississippi Legislature commending her for her leadership and service to higher education.
+Dr. Meyers has published numerous articles and reports and given more than 200 invited presentations and technical papers on education and diversity topics as well as research and technical topics.
+Her numerous awards and honors include the National Society of Black Engineers’ Golden Torch Award and the National Science Foundation's Presidential Young Investigator Award.
+Dr. Meyers has received a joint resolution from the Virginia Legislature and a concurrent resolution from the Mississippi Legislature commending her leadership and service to higher education.

 Dr. Meyers is a native of Newport News, Virginia.
 She has three adult children and four grandchildren.